Nate Lowe Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is ninth in MLB with a collective nine strikeouts per nine innings.
+- The Rays pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.

-- The Rays have the second-ranked team ERA across all MLB pitching staffs (3.69).
+- The Rays' 3.69 team ERA ranks second across all league pitching staffs.

-- The Rays surrender the ninth-fewest home runs in baseball (100 total, one per game).
+- Rays pitchers combine to allow the ninth-fewest home runs in baseball (101 total, one per game).

-- The lefty last appeared on Saturday, July 1 against the Seattle Mariners, when he threw three innings, allowing four earned runs while giving up five hits.
+- In his last time out on Saturday, July 8 against the Atlanta Braves, the right-hander tossed five innings, giving up four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.